developer-zebra/developer-zebra-site/src/devicecentral/2-0/guide/about/index.md

 * Display pairing and connection status of paired Bluetooth peripherals
 * Display peripheral details, such as device type, Bluetooth Mac address, firmware version, battery status, serial number, etc.
 * Unpair the paired Bluetooth peripheral
-* Paging to locate a paired and connected peripheral (if supported by the peripheral)
+* Paging to locate a paired and connected peripheral (applies to supported Bluetooth scanners)
-* Firmware update utility for supported peripherals
+* Firmware update utility for supported peripherals (applies to supported Bluetooth scanners)

-_Note: Unpairing a Bluetooth Scanner peripheral is currently not supported.
-Alternatively, `disconnectOnExit()` may be called in applications utilizing DataWedge and EMDK to unpair automatically when the Bluetooth scanner disconnects._
+_Note: Unpairing a Bluetooth Scanners peripheral is currently not supported.
+Zebra Bluetooth scanners act as a master device which controls the pairing and connection with mobile computers.
+These Bluetooth scanners have the re-connect feature which may be initiated on the scanner itself.
+Therefore, unpairing the Bluetooth scanner from a mobile computer will not remove the paired information completely.
+To address this, pressing the re-connect button on the Bluetooth scanner will re-establish the pairing and connection with mobile computers._

 ### Supported Devices